oziphantom/ElementsSnesEngine/VerticalScrolling/readme.md

 	~~~
 	The second is faster as we don't need to store the temp

-If you have word indexs, ie more than 256 blocks, then you can just store the raw pointer to the map and avoid the x10.
+If you have word indexs, ie more than 256 blocks, then you can just store the raw pointer to the block in the map and avoid the x10.
 But it costs twice as much ROM.
 However this then allows you to just have blocks and not need to make "sets" which spares you from having duplicated blocks in each set.
 But block optimisation and techniques is another topic.

 Keeping track of where we are in the map
 ----------------------------------------